-What is Partner Technology?
+What is Partner Technology in Channel Management?

 Partner Technology provides essential software for managing partner ecosystems.
 It includes tools like PRM systems and partner portals.
 This technology optimizes partner programs and channel sales efforts.
 It supports co-selling, deal registration, and partner enablement.
 Businesses use it to strengthen their channel partner relationships.